Eye Infections in Dogs

 - Swelling of the eye

-Always consult a vet if you suspect your cat has an eye infection.
+Alway consult a vet if you suspect your dogs has an eye infection.
 Flushing the eye out with cold water may help flush out foreign particles.